sabrinaherbst/distilbert_question_answering/README.md

 - `qa_model.ipynb` contains the creation and training of the QA models.
 - `requirements.txt` contains the requirements for the project
 - `utils.py` contains some helper functions for the project.
 It contains the functions to evaluate the models and a way to visualise the trained parameters for each model.
+- `application.py` contains the streamlit application to run everything

 ## How to run
 - Install the requirements with `pip install -r requirements.txt`
 - Run `load_data.py` to download the data and preprocess it (follow the documentation in the file regarding the natural questions dataset)
 - Run `distilbert.ipynb` to train the DistilBERT model
 - Run `qa_model.ipynb` to train the QA models
+- Run `streamlit run application.py` to run the streamlit app

 ## Project
 1. Create own DistilBERT Model using the OpenWebText dataset from Huggingface (https://huggingface.co/datasets/openwebtext) - 20h (active work, training is a lot longer)